natitaw/nytimes-books/README.md

    pip install -r requirements.txt
    ```
 4. Enter your API in `config.py`
+    -	*Note: since this is a private repo, I have already done step (4) so you can skip it*
    ```python
    API_KEY = 'ENTER_YOUR_API'
    ```
--	*Note: since this is a private repo, I have already done step (4) so you can skip it*
 5. Execute `extract.py`
     ```bash
     python3 extract.py
     ```
 ---

- ## Part 1: Extract

  ## Part 2: Load
 This part is about the load part of the assignment.